-These are the seven most common colors of these little friendly dogs.
+These are the most common and popular colors of these little friendly dogs.
 Though there may be other colors of the Beagle, they are extremely rare and excluded from this list.
 Based on our forum surveys, we narrowed it to the 8 most popular.

-For more information on the official colors of these dogs, check out the official standard colors provided by the AKC.
+For more information on the official colors of these dogs, check out the official standard colors provided by the American Kennel Club.

-The 10 basic colors of the Beagle include:
+The 10 standard colors of the Beagles include:

 1. Black Tan & White Beagle

-As for the white, the color is usually apparent on the legs, bottom, chest and muzzle.
+As for the white, the color is usually seen on the legs, bottom, chest and muzzle of the Beagle.
 Different region variations of these colors can occur, but this is pretty standard for the black tan and white Beagle.

 2. Black and Tan Beagle

-The black and tan Beagle is another popular color variation, though not as popular as the classic tri color.
-These Beagles have the both tan and black, but are missing the white to complete the classic tri-color variation.
+The black and tan Beagle is another popular color variation, though not as popular as a classic tri color.
+These Beagles have both tan and black, but are missing the white to complete the typical tri-color variation.

 For the most part, these dogs are mainly black.
-You will see the brown/tan color on the bottom, chest, face, legs, ears and tails.
-However, the black color is certainly dominant and covers the body/back, tail, sides, ears and sometimes face.
+Even so, you will see the brown or tan color on the bottom, chest, face, legs, ears and tails.
+However, the black color is certainly dominant and covers the body, back, tail, sides, ears and sometimes face.

 Fortunately, the black and tan Beagle is officially recognized by the AKC under the 018 code of registration.
 Thanks to their inclusion into the standard, finding one won’t be hard.
 That being said, these dogs can make great show dogs.

 RECOMMENDED: 34 Beautiful Black Dog Breeds

-The chocolate tri-colored Beagle is another unique combination of colors commonly seen in Beagles.
-If the colors weren’t confusing enough, the chocolate tri color has different shades as well.
+The chocolate tri-colored Beagle is another unique combination of colors commonly seen in the Beagle breed.
+As if the dog colors weren’t confusing enough, the chocolate tri color has many shades as well.

-Some chocolate tri-color Beagles will have a lighter shade that resembles a light brown/red color.
+Some chocolate tri-color Beagles will have a lighter shade that resembles a light brown or red color.
 As a result, they’re often called the Liver tri color Beagle.
-Their nose can be also be a brown/red color and have light colored eyes as well.
+Their nose can be also be a brown or reddish color, and have light colored eyes too.

-It’s fairly difficult to tell the difference between a chocolate and liver tri-colored Beagle when they’re in the early days of puppyhood.
-In fact, it may not be possible to tell until they’re at least a few months old.
+It’s rather difficult to tell the difference between a chocolate and liver tri-colored Beagle when they’re in the early days of puppyhood.
+In fact, it may not be possible to tell until they’re at least a few months old to a year.

 The Blue tri-colored Beagle can also be called the blue, tan and white Beagle.
 Some breeders may also call them the silver tri color Beagle.
-Despite the unusual color combination, these color variations are officially recognized by the AKC.
+But despite the unusual color combo, this color variation is officially recognized by the AKC.

 6. Tan and White Beagle

-In some cases, these Beagles are called “hare pied.”
-These dogs sport a basic bi-color tan/white coat without the black on the back and body of the Beagle.
+In some cases, these tan and white Beagles are called “hare pied.”
+These dogs sport a basic bi-color tan and white coat without the black on the back and body of the Beagle.
 They are just left with the white base with patches of tan.

-They can have black tips on the top of the hair – along their back.
-However, this black is subtle and not enough to justify calling them classic tri-colored Beagles, it can be argued that they’re a tri-color.
+However in some cases, they can have black tips on the top of the hair and along their backs.
+Though this black is subtle and not enough to justify calling them classic tri-colored Beagles, it can be argued that they’re a tri-color.

 7. Lemon and White Beagles

 Another popular color combination is the lemon and white Beagle.
 As you may have guessed, the lemon is not the bright yellow that we see in the actual fruit.
 Rather, it refers to a yellowish golden color when it comes to Beagles.

-A lemon and white will have a white-colored base coat, with golden patches that can vary a lot in size.
+The lemon and white dog will have a white-colored base coat, with golden patches that can vary a lot in size and shape.
 The lemon patches are typically seen on the back and body, tail, face and ears of the Beagle.

 The white base can also vary in color.
-It may range anywhere from an off-white, to a cream white and even a clear solid white.
+It tends to range anywhere from an off-white, to a more creamish white, and even a clear solid white.
 Lemon and whites won’t have any coloring on the tip of the hair, but will have a solid black nose.

-This colors with lemons can change drastically from puppyhood.
-If you suspect you have a lemon and white puppy, there is a chance it may develop into a tan and white Beagle in adulthood.
+The color of the lemon can change drastically from puppyhood to adulthood.
+If you suspect you have a lemon and white puppy, there is a decent chance he or she may develop into a tan and white Beagle once fully grown.

 8. Black Tan & Bluetick Beagle

-These Beagles have the classic black and tan color seen in the classic tri-color.
-However, they’ll have a diluted black (blue) ticking all over the body, bottom, legs, parts of the face and the tip of the tail.
+These bluetick Beagles have the classic black and tan color seen in the classic tri-color.
+But instead, they’ll have a diluted black (that looks like blue) ticking all over the body, bottom, legs, parts of the face and the tip of the tail.

 The Other Colors of Beagles

-This resource is not meant to be a comprehensive guide to Beagle colors, but rather, information on the most popular colors.
+This resource is not a comprehensive guide to Beagle colors, but rather, information on the most popular colors.
 There are simply too many color combinations.
 Though not all officially recognized, the AKC believes there are 25 color variations with the Beagles.

 The other colors include: tan, white, brown, lemon, red, blue, black, black & white, blue & white, red & black, black & tan, brown & white, lemon & white, red & white, tan & white, black red & white, black tan & white, black white & tan, black tan & bluetick, black tan & redtick, black fawn & white, brown white & tan, blue tan & white, red black & white, white black & tan.

-In terms of markings on the coat, these are the 6 popular types of markings for Beagles:
+In terms of markings on the coat, these are the 6 types of recognized markings for Beagles:

 - Black Markings